hipe/tmx/lib/skylab/brazen/doc/issues/096-the-table-narrative.md

-  "Dependency injection is a software design pattern in which one or more dependencies (or services) are injected, or passed by reference, into a depedent object (or client) and are made art of the client's state [yes, sounds good].
+  "Dependency injection is a software design pattern in which one or more dependencies (or services) are injected, or passed by reference, into a depedent object (or client) and are made part of the client's state [yes, sounds good].

    Dependency injection involves four elements: the implementation of a